marcoreverenna/nf-retrieve_info_mgnify/README.md

 This repository is designed to efficiently fetch and analyze data from MGnify studies, focusing on specific biomes and study types.
 It extends the work initiated by [sayalaruano](https://github.com/sayalaruano) utilizing the MGnify API for effective data retrieval.
 The project leverages Nextflow, an advanced and flexible platform for constructing computational pipelines.
-Moreover, the workflow is thoughtfully crafted to be compatible with another pipeline developed by [apalleja](https://github.com/sapalleja), highlighting its adaptability and relevance in a variety of research scenarios.

-Moreover, the workflow is thoughtfully crafted to be compatible with another pipeline developed by apalleja, highlighting its adaptability and relevance in a variety of research scenarios.
+Moreover, the workflow is thoughtfully crafted to be compatible with another pipeline developed by [apalleja](https://github.com/apalleja), highlighting its adaptability and relevance in a variety of research scenarios.

 ## Getting started <a name = "getting-started"></a>
 The following instructions are designed to guide users in extracting information and download FASTQ files considering a list of IDs.
 Originally, the pipeline was implemented using python scripts from retrieve info from MGnify repository (Sebastian).
 Presently, it is undergoing a transition to be re-implemented as a [Nextflow](https://nextflow.io) workflow.
 This update aims to enhance the reproducibility and efficiency of the analysis process.